altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *Felix barked a laugh, then coughed to keep his food down.*
 "Hardly"
 "Then why should I be?"
-~Felix smiled more seriously, then at Rossins prompt, Martha continued:~ "I can cut it there.
+~Felix smiled more seriously, then at Rossin's prompt, Martha continued:~ "I can cut it there.
 I’m wired for this."
 }